 Other useful historical texts in English

-This is very very far from complete but will be added to over the next weeks (written 19/12/15)
+This is very very far from complete

 The Great French Revolution by Kropotkin